Sartre

 During the War

-When the Second World War broke out, Sartre enlisted: he left his anarchist and pacifist tendencies behind and became a soldier meteorologist.
-He wrote a lot, and recounted this episode in his Notebooks from a Phony War.
+When the Second World War broke out, Sartre enlisted — setting aside his anarchist and pacifist tendencies to serve as a meteorologist in the army.
+He wrote prolifically, and recounted this episode in his Notebooks from a Phony War.

-He published The Imaginary, just before being taken prisoner by the enemy in June 1940 and transferred to a camp.
-He once again became the boute-en-train he had been at the ENS, and took a full part in camp life.
+He published The Imaginary just before being taken prisoner in June 1940 and sent to a camp, where he once again became the life of the party, as he had been at the ENS, and threw himself fully into camp life.

-In March 1941 he was released, either thanks to a false medical certificate or the intervention of Drieux de la Rochelle.
+In March 1941 he was released, either on the strength of a false medical certificate or through the intervention of Drieu de la Rochelle.

-On his return to occupied Paris, Sartre resumed his teaching career.
-At the same time, however, he founded a resistance movement, printing and distributing leaflets with Simone de Beauvoir and around fifty other members; they came close to being arrested several times.
-The group eventually disbanded, following the capture of two of their number.
+Back in occupied Paris, Sartre resumed his teaching career.
+At the same time, he founded a Resistance cell, printing and distributing leaflets with Simone de Beauvoir and around fifty others; they came close to arrest on several occasions.
+The group eventually disbanded after two of its members were captured.

-Sartre had The Flies performed, a play that subtly criticised the Nazi occupation.
+He had The Flies performed — a play that offered a veiled critique of the Nazi occupation.

-However, Sartre's commitment is ambiguous, and has been the subject of fierce criticism.
+However, Sartre's wartime conduct was ambiguous and has been the subject of sharp criticism.

-In fact, Sartre agreed to replace khâgne teacher Ferdinand Alquié, who had been deported because he was Jewish.
-Sartre's career, like that of any collaborator, was therefore accelerated by the occupation.
+He agreed to replace the khâgne teacher Ferdinand Alquié, who had been deported because he was Jewish — meaning that, like any collaborator, Sartre's career benefited from the Occupation.

-Having the play The Flies performed in front of an audience of German officers was also criticised, despite its hidden meaning.
-Finally, he produced broadcasts for Radio Vichy.
+Having The Flies performed before an audience that included German officers was also criticised, despite its hidden meaning.
+He also produced broadcasts for Radio Vichy.

-In 1943, he published Being and Nothingness, and had his new play, No Exit, performed in 1944.
+In 1943, he published Being and Nothingness, and in 1944 staged his new play, No Exit.

-Sartre described the liberation of Paris in the newspaper Combat, where he was recruited by Albert Camus.
-He was sent by Le Figaro to the United States, for a series of articles, and was welcomed there as a hero of the Resistance.
-His fame then became international.
+Sartre covered the liberation of Paris for the newspaper Combat, where he had been recruited by Albert Camus.
+He was sent by Le Figaro to the United States for a series of articles and was received there as a hero of the Resistance.
+His fame became international.

 After the War